richmahn/en_tn/jer/34/intro.md

 ##### Actions with cultural meaning #####

 When the people of Israel made a sacred promise to God, they cut a calf in two and passed between its parts.
 It was a very serious sin not to do what one had promised.
-(See: [[rc://en/tw/dict/bible/kt/promise]], [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/ta/man/translate/figs-explicit]])
+(See: [[rc://en/tw/dict/bible/kt/promise]] and [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/ta/man/translate/figs-explicit]])

 ## Links: ##